BiasChecker.ai

 For more details, see section 2.2 (AI Disclaimer) and 2.5 (Critical Nature of Analysis) in our Terms of Service.

-The humour is designed to be warm and good-natured — it targets the writing and reasoning, never individuals, victims, or people in vulnerable situations.
-If the text is well-written and sound, the roast will say so.
+The humour is designed to be warm and good-natured — it targets the writing and framing, never individuals, victims, or people in vulnerable situations.
+The bar is whether there's genuinely something funny: a dry, well-written piece gets nothing to roast, and tragedies or sensitive human stories (serious illness, grief, disability) are never joked about.

 Comedy is subjective, and some users may find the tone too direct.
-If that's the case, the other analysis modes provide the same insights in a more straightforward format.
+If that's the case, the other analysis modes surface what's actually weak about an article in a straightforward format.

 Does BiasChecker.ai fact-check content?